niemonie/cooking-converter/README.md

 # cooking-converter

-A JavaScript library for converting cooking measures.
+A JavaScript library for converting cooking units.

 ## Getting Started